Gather all the ingredients.

 Grind garlic with a grinder or a garlic press and set side.

-In a small mixing bowl, add water, Japanese sake, Soy Sauce, Swerve/Monkfruit, sliced ginger, sliced jalapeno and grated garlic.
-Mix well, pour sauce into a medium sized stove top pot and place on low heat.
+In a medium sized stove top pot, add water, Japanese sake, Soy Sauce, Swerve/Monkfruit, sliced ginger, sliced jalapeno, grated garlic and place on low heat.

 In the meantime, add cooking oil into a cast iron pan and bring to smoking temperature (to where oil lightly smokes).
 Note – cast iron pan gets very hot, so please where mitts if you need to handle the pan.
 Once up to temperature, carefully add pork belly.
 Sear all 4 sides for 1 minute per side.
 Once seared, transfer to a holding plate.